 This is not to say, however, that we are completely unaware of our body.
 Our attention can turn to our body for instance in acute sensations of pain, or in motor learning.
 In addition, one may claim that we are constantly conscious of the presence of our body, though at the margin of the stream of consciousness.
 As James (1890, 242) says, “Our own bodily position, attitude, condition, is one of the things of which some awareness, however inattentive, invariably accompanies the knowledge of whatever else we know.”
 Similarly, Gurwitsch (1985, 31) asserts: “There is no moment in our conscious life when we are completely unaware of our bodily posture, of the fact that we are walking, standing, sitting, lying down”.

 The question then arises: how detailed is marginal bodily awareness?
 Are we constantly conscious of the body in all its details or only as a unitary whole without any internal differentiation?
-At first sight, bodily awareness seems to be reducible to the unarticulated “feeling of the same old body always there” (James, 1890, 242).
+At first sight, bodily awareness seems to be reducible to an unarticulated feeling.
 However, both James and Gurwitsch describe a more specific phenomenology, not only global feelings of bodily presence, but also particular sensations of bodily posture and state.
 In The Will, O'Shaughnessy (1980) argues that in order to act, we need to be pre-attentively conscious of all the points of the body at any moment.
 However, he later criticizes his own view for lack of parsimony and plausibility (O'Shaughnessy, 1995).
 Instead, he suggests that we are permanently aware of our body as an undifferentiated whole, except when acting.
 Actions then automatically trigger a precise awareness of the bodily effectors, while the other parts of the body recede in awareness.
 His latter claim, however, raises another set of issues about the relationship between bodily awareness and action (Wong, forthcoming), which will be addressed in section 2.4.